Go Back Up

 How does COBRA interact with ICHRA?

-As more organizations consider offering their employees an individual coverage health reimbursement arrangement (ICHRA), employers and HR managers need to know how ICHRA and COBRA interact.
+As more organizations consider offering their employees an individual coverage health reimbursement arrangement (ICHRA), employers and HR managers need to know how ICHRA and the Consolidated Omnibus Budget Reconciliation Act (COBRA) interact.

-Group health insurance plans are subject to COBRA and must comply with their requirements.
+Group health insurance plans are subject to COBRA.
 So, where does an ICHRA fall?

 Ready to offer an ICHRA to your employees?
 Read our free guide to learn more.